KTK27YT/Obsidian-Copilot/README.md

 3. Unzip the downloaded file into that directly
 4. Enable community plugins in Obsidian and enable `Obsidian Copilot` from the list of Installed plugins

+## Why is it called InteliChat?
+It was called this because you are **chatting** with an **intelligent** AI.

+*Originally* it was called Obsidian Copilot, however due to copyright reasons, it had to be changed.

 ## Development
 1. Clone the repository
 2. Run `npm install` to install the dependencies